What can I expect if I am admitted through First Year Studies at ASU?

 What will be expected of me as a FYS student at ASU?

 You must maintain a minimum grade point average of a 2.0 with a C or above in developmental courses (if your test scores require that you take them) for the two semesters that you are in First Year Studies.
-If you do not meet that requirement at the end of either of your first two semesters in college, you will be suspended and can only return after completing 12 credited hours at another college or university with a 2.0 GPA.
+If you do not meet the requirements at the end of either of your first two semesters in college, you will be suspended from the program and therefore the university and can only return after completing 12 credited hours at another college or university with a 2.0 GPA.

 You will be expected to meet the ASU attendance policy for freshmen and sophomores, meet with your advisor and instructors as requested and attend any required activities.
 If you are having difficulty in a class you will be expected to follow through on tutoring, supplemental instruction, study groups or other activities that may be employed to help you get back on track.